Productivity Support Scheme

 Read the guidance and the terms and conditions carefully to ensure you are eligible for the scheme and meet all the conditions before you take the next steps in the process.
 If the business is a limited company, you will need to hold a board meeting and provide a signed board resolution declaring your acceptance of the conditions of the scheme.

-Step 2: Make an initial application with Jersey Business
+Step 2: Make an initial expression of interest with Jersey Business

-Complete an Initial Application form using the button below, but before you do this make sure you have:
+Make an initial expression of interest using the button below, but before you do this make sure you have: